-• A new CMS proposed inpatient payment rates for the fiscal year 2023 would result in a net decrease in hospital payments compared to this year.
+- A new CMS proposal for inpatient payment rates for fiscal year 2023 would result in a net decrease in hospital payments compared to this year.

-• AHA stated that CMS financial projections are not aligned with the current situation hospitals and health systems are facing.
+- AHA stated that CMS’s financial projections do not reflect the current situation of hospitals and health systems.

-The American Hospital Association (AHA) is opposed to a CMS hospital inpatient prospective payment system.
+The American Hospital Association (AHA) opposes a CMS hospital inpatient prospective payment system.
 This proposed rule for the fiscal year 2023 would result in a net decrease in hospital payments compared to this year.

 This tentative rule proposes a 3.2% rate increase for inpatient PPS (Prospective Payment System) payments in FY (Fiscal Year) 2023.

 These proposed changes would put even more pressure on the healthcare system.
 Hospitals and health systems have been nimble in responding to surges in COVID-19 cases throughout the pandemic.
-According to AHA, there has been a massive growth in expenses and rising inflation; leading to even more challenges for America´s hospitals and health systems.
+According to the AHA, massive expenses and rising inflation have led to even more challenges for America´s hospitals and health systems.

-Therefore, Rick Pollack, AHA President & CEO, stated that the entity has been making a case to CMS urging it to adjust the market-basket update to account for the inflationary environment the industry is experiencing and eliminate the productivity cut.
+Therefore, Rick Pollack, AHA President & CEO, stated that the entity has been making a case to CMS urging it to adjust the market-basket update to account for the industry’s inflationary environment and eliminate the productivity cut.

-In addition, other hospital groups such as the Federation of American Hospitals (FAH) has pushed back against the rate update stating that this proposed rule won´t provide enough support for hospitals and health systems considering hyperinflation, staffing shortages, and the pandemic.
+In addition, other hospital groups, such as the Federation of American Hospitals (FAH), have criticized the rate update, stating that this proposed rule won’t provide enough support for hospitals and health systems considering hyperinflation, staffing shortages, and the pandemic.

-• End the Medicare-dependent hospital and low-volume adjustment programs, which expire on September 30, 2022, under the law.
+- End the Medicare-dependent hospital and low-volume adjustment programs under the law, which expire on September 30, 2022.

 Read more about this CMS proposed rule on FY 2023 IPPS Proposed Rule Home Page.